Domain Adaptation in LiDAR Semantic Segmentation by Aligning Class Distributions: Unsupervised Domain Adaptation For LiDAR Semantic Segmentation

 \subsection{Class distribution alignment}

 The domain shift appears due to many different factors.
 For example, different environments can present quite different appearances, the spatial distribution of objects may vary, the capturing set-up for different scenarios can be totally different, etc. Depending on the problem tackled and prior knowledge, we can hypothesize which of these differences can be neglected and assumed not to affect to the models we are learning.
-In this work, all the datasets used are from urban scenarios.
-Taking this into account, although the data distribution changes between the datasets, we can assume that the class distribution is going to be very similar across these datasets.
+In this work, we tackle the domain adaptation problem between different urban environments, since all the datasets used are from urban scenarios.
+Taking this into account, although the data distribution changes between the datasets, we can assume that the class distribution is going to be very similar across these scenarios since the distribution shift in urban environments is mostly due to appearance and spatial distribution changes.
 For example, we can assume that if $\src{\mm{y}}$ has a distribution of 90\% road pixels and 10\% car pixels, then $\trg{\mm{y}}$ will likely present a similar distribution.